 Disadvantages of Insulation from Wood Blinds

 With room between the separate slats and down the sides, there are many paths to increase heat loss.
-And with relatively thin slats, there isn’t much there between your space and the chill out in the world.
+And with relatively thin slats, there isn’t much there between your space and the cold out in the world.

-Alternatives to Wood Blinds
+Substitutions for Wood Blinds

 If you enjoy the sophistication of wood blinds but aren’t sure their insulation value is correct for your family, there are other alternatives.

-Find the Perfect Window Treatment for You
+Find the Best Shutter, Blind or Shade for You